mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

 ---
 layout: layout.pug
-navigationTitle: Comparing Edge-LB to Marathon-LB
+navigationTitle: Compare Edge-LB to Marathon-LB
-title: Comparing Edge-LB to Marathon-LB
+title: Compare Edge-LB to Marathon-LB
-menuWeight: 16
+menuWeight: 18
 excerpt: Demonstrates differences between Marathon-LB and Edge-LB load balancing services
 enterprise: true
 ---

-This tutorial demonstrates exposing and accessing the NGINX&trade; service by using Marathon-LB and Edge-LB.
+These sample exercises demonstrate exposing and accessing the NGINX&trade; service by using both Marathon-LB and Edge-LB.
 It demonstrates the differences in configuration in terms of both load balancers.

 # Before you begin
 You must have: